czbiohub-sf/luminoth/docs/cli/confusion_matrix.rst

 * ``--predicted_csv``: Absolute path to csv containing image_id,xmin,ymin,xmax,ymax,label,prob and several rows corresponding to the predicted bounding box objects

-* ``--output_txt``: Output txt file containing confusion matrix, precision, recall per class.
+* ``--output_txt``: Output txt file containing confusion matrix, normalized confusion matrxi, precision, recall per class.

 * ``--classes_json``: Path to a json file containing list of class label for the objects

-* ``--iou_threshold``: IOU threshold below which the bounding box is invalid
+* ``--iou_threshold``: IOU threshold below which the match of the predicted bounding box with the ground truth box is invalid, defaults to 0.5

-* ``--confidence_threshold``: Confidence score threshold below which bounding box detection is of low confidence and is ignored while considering true positives
+* ``--confidence_threshold``: Confidence score threshold below which bounding box detection is of low confidence and is ignored while considering true positives, defaults to 0.9